 Q

-Why did the IRA include credit transferability?
+Why does the law allow credit transferability?

 A